 - Build Up

 Other high calorie food supplements are available on prescription.
 Ask your specialist nurse or dietitian to advise you.
 The soreness usually gets better within a few weeks of your treatment finishing, but this depends on how much treatment you've had.

 Your doctor or nurse can prescribe medicines to reduce the soreness, including

 You could take painkillers about half an hour before meals to make eating less uncomfortable.

-You can also contact the Oesophageal Patients Association who offer free leaflets and support.
+You can contact the Oesophageal Patients Association who offer free leaflets and support.

 Question about cancer?
 Contact our information nurse team